N. Indrasena Reddy

 Nallu Indrasena Reddy is an Indian politician from Telangana.
-He is a national secretary of the Bharatiya Janata Party.
+He is the 20th Governor of Tripura from 2023.
+He is an ex national secretary of the Bharatiya Janata Party.
 He was earlier president of the United state unit of the party.
-Indrasena Reddy was elected as MLA 3 times first in 1983 at the age of 33, in 1985 from Malakpet in Hyderabad and He was elected again in 1999.
+Indrasena Reddy was elected as MLA 3 times first in 1983 at the age of 33, in 1985 from Malakpet in Hyderabad and he was elected again in 1999.

+Indra Sena Reddy has been appointed Tripura governor on 18 October 2023.
+He was sworn in as the 20th Governor of Tripura at Raj Bhawan on 26 October 2023.